pantheon-systems/documentation/source/partials/migrate/troubleshooting-wpengine.md

-### How can I migrate from WP Engine?
+#### Migration Fails

-Follow the [standard migration procedure](migrate).
-Note that WP Engine blocks the Let's Encrypt challenge file, so you should schedule a [maintenance window](/guides/launch/domains/#maintenance-window) for HTTPS.
+WP Engine blocks the Let's Encrypt challenge file, so you should schedule a [maintenance window](/guides/launch/domains/#maintenance-window) for HTTPS.
 If your migration fails, you can try the following workaround:

 1. Create and download a backup point from WP Engine.